 • Refuting claims that you were at fault.
 It can be frustrating to learn the driver blames you for the collision, but we will work to show your actions were not the primary cause of the crash.

 • Properly valuing your claim.
 If the insurance company doesn’t succeed in blaming you for the accident, they may instead focus on underpaying your claim.
 In many cases, the insurance carrier’s first offer is a lowball one that fails to account for all your damages and/or their total value.
-To many injured people, this initial offer seems fair because it’s difficult to value your own claim if you’re not an expert on insurance.
-If you receive any offer from an insurance company, we recommend reviewing it with a lawyer before making a decision.
+To many injured people, this initial offer seems fair because it’s difficult to value your own claim if you’re not an professional with insurance.
+If you receive any offer from an insurance company, we recommend reviewing it with a Gwinnett County injury lawyer before making a decision.

 • Negotiating with the insurance company.
 Even if you recognize that an insurance company’s offer is too low, trying to get more money out of the insurer is still a challenging process.
 It’s also fraught with pitfalls—if you call the insurance adjuster to explain why you need a larger settlement, they’re unlikely to agree.
 Instead, they might misinterpret something you say to indicate you were at fault or find an excuse to make you an even lower offer.
 You can avoid these infuriating situations by letting your lawyer handle negotiations.